1 RtI, MTSS, and Universal Screening – An Overview

 Multi-Tiered System of Supports (MTSS) – An Overview

 Many schools or districts may use a Multi-Tiered System of Supports (MTSS) to help address student academic, behavioral, and social-emotional needs within a framework that also uses comprehensive data to support student needs.
 Early intervention is also a key component of MTSS – the earlier a student’s needs are identified, the better.
 Just like RtI, it is important to note that MTSS is not a replacement for special education.
-It also does not exclude students already in special education and is not an instructional practice.
+It also does not exclude students already in special education.
 It is a data-driven, systematic approach that guides educators to use data as they support student academic and/or behavioral needs.

 Universal Screening